Dawn is part of the cabin crew for a large long haul airline. She’s kindly taken some time out of her busy career to share a day in her shoes with us…

 Everything!
 From being onboard and meeting people from all walks of life, to travelling to destinations all over the world.
 It’s true when crew say it’s the best job in the world.
 Thanks to my job, I have sailed under the Golden Gate Bridge, brunched in Beverly Hills, played with Elephants on Safari in Johannesburg, Hiked in Yosemite, sunbathed on the beaches of the Caribbean, and shopped in Shanghai…the list is endless!
 What’s not to love?

 If you want to see a real life example of what it’s like to work on cabin crew, take a look at this video from Qantas following their graduates via Snapchat:

 What skills are needed for a job like this?

 The main trait of cabin crew is having a positive and fun approach to life.
-Especially at Virgin Atlantic, where an outgoing personality runs through the company.
 Other than that, having customer services skills is important.
 This means crew can come from all backgrounds…retail workers, police officers, nurses, analysts and office workers.
 Being super organised and collected bodes well too, as crew have to be time efficient and independent.

 What would you say to someone interested in a role like this?

 Go for it – it truly is the best job in the world!
 It certainly has its perks and benefits that no other job can offer.
 It does mean time away from home, which isn’t for everyone – so if this is something you can manage and you want to see the world, then you’ve got nothing to lose!

 Is this your dream job?
 We can help you with your CV!